Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications

 \subsubsection{Degrade}

 Degrade randomly replaces an item $j_{i_0}$ of class $i_0$ in the current solution $S_t$.
-If an infeasible solution is generated, it randomly selects a lighter item in $i_0$.
-If there is no suitable item in the $i_0$, it randomly switches to another class and tries again until a new feasible solution $S_t$ is obtained.
+If an infeasible solution is constructed, it randomly selects an item with smaller surrogate weight in class $i_0$.
+If there is no suitable item, Degrade randomly selects another class and tries again until a new feasible solution $S_t$ is obtained.